darklang/docs/docs/cors.md

 To support intentional uses of APIs from different domains, browsers have all implemented CORS: "cross origin resource sharing".
 More general information on CORS is available in [the Fetch standard](https://fetch.spec.whatwg.org/#http-cors-protocol), and in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 This document addresses the common needs developers run into with respect to CORS when writing an application in Dark.
-For more The three primary pieces of CORS this document addresses are:
+The three primary pieces of CORS this document addresses are:

 - Access-Control-Allow-Origin — what domains requests are coming from.
 - Access-Control-Allow-Credentials — using tokens (BearerAuth) or cookies within your application.